 Issues & AdvocacyIssues & Advocacy

-The AIA and AIA Utah are hosting an afternoon training session on February 21, 2014 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
-Working Abroad – Pros, Cons, & Ways Forward will provide you with first-hand knowledge of the ins and outs of working in foreign countries.
+The AIA and AIA Atlanta are hosting a morning training session on Thursday, May 15, 2014 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
+Working Abroad – Pros, Cons, & Ways Forward will provide you with knowledge of the ins and outs of working in foreign countries.
 India, Brazil, and the Middle East will serve as case studies for any international work, as they offer a myriad of opportunities to expand your business portfolio.
-The event will be hosted from 1pm-3pm at the Utah State Capitol in the Spruce Room of East Senate Building, 350 North State Street, Salt Lake City, UT 84114.
+The event will be hosted from 8:30 am until 12pm in the Logan Room of the Woodruff Volunteer Center, 100 Edgewood Ave., Atlanta, GA.